 This is just a little padded plastic charm on elastic but it’s nice to have an inexpensive trinket that won’t easily get damaged.
 This would look great on the beach tote since it’s waterproof too.

 Instead of a booklet or flyer, the product details come as a postcard set – such a good idea!
 The designs are all really kawaii with lots of beach time adventures.
-The ‘Wish You Were Here’ and ‘Summertime Greetings’ designs are full postcards that you can send to friends while the others have product details on the reverse.
+The ‘Wish You Were Here’ and ‘Summertime Greetings’ designs are blank postcards that you can send to friends while the others have product details on the reverse.
 You can still stick them up on your wall or use them for journalling.

 Overall, this is a good value box.
 It cost me £39 including international shipping while the items are worth $75 (around £60).
 Everything is high quality plus you know it’s official and not available anywhere else.
 It’s good to see a mix of characters included, though it might have been nicer to have a bit more variety across the items.
 If you’re a Gudetama, Pompompurin or Little Twin Stars fan, you might be a bit disappointed.